korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_16_InputOutputFiles/README.md

 and the amount of data that's being written to the file.
 Different **Writer** classes also will flush at different rates.
 The buffer is always flushed when a file is closed.
-You can manually flush a buffer, by calling the _flush_ method.
+You can manually flush a buffer by calling the _flush_ method.
-You might want to do this, meaning flush more frequently, when working with time sensitive data.
+You might want to do this, meaning flush more frequently, when working with time-sensitive data.
-Any other thread or process that's reading the file, won't be able to see the buffered text, until the flush occurs.
+Any other thread or process reading the file won't be able to see the buffered text, until the flush occurs.
 You might be wondering why
 this **PrintWriter** constructor has set its **autoFlush** argument to **false**.